SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-bye.md

 - File generation and presentation

 **Vault Structure:**
-- `Tracks/` — Projects and areas with home docs containing logs
+- `Tracks/` â€” Projects and areas with home docs containing logs

 ---